 Norwich University of the Arts is a Higher Education Corporation with Exempt Charitable status under the Charities Act 2011.
-In setting out this Public Benefit Statement and in exercising its powers or duties, the Governing Body has referred to the Charity Commission's guidance on public benefit and particularly to its supplementary public benefit guidance on the advancement of education, through promoting, sustaining and increasing individual and collective knowledge and understanding in the study, skills acquisition and expertise in arts, design, architecture and media subject areas.
+In setting out this Public Benefit Statement and in exercising its powers or duties, the Governing Body has referred to the Charity Commission's guidance on public benefit and particularly to its supplementary public benefit guidance on the advancement of education, through promoting, sustaining and increasing individual and collective knowledge and understanding in the study, skills acquisition and expertise of creative arts subjects.